open-feature/community/technical-guidelines.md

 ```console
 git commit --amend -s
 ```

-\* Branch protection rules should protect the primary branch (usually `main`) by requiring code review from the appropriate parties (other than the author), usually expressed in a CODEOWNERS file.

-\*\* We recommend Renovate over Dependabot because of it's group and auto-merge features.
-Additionally, we have an org-wide base config for Renovate.

-\*\*\* Release Please isn't strictly necessary, but combined with [Conventional Commits][conventional-commits], it provides a simple yet robust means of generating useful, accurate changelogs and releasing semantically versioned artifacts.

 ## Repository requirements

 We require repositories in the project adhere to some security and maintenance guidelines.
 They are primarily inspired by recommendations from the [Cloud Native Security Controls Catalog](https://www.cncf.io/blog/2022/06/07/introduction-to-the-cloud-native-security-controls-catalog/).
-Adherence to these guidelines is required for 1.0 artifact releases, to the satisfaction of the [Technical Steering Committee](https://github.com/open-feature/community/blob/main/governance-charter.md#technical-steering-committee-tsc).
+Adherence to these guidelines is required for 1.0 artifact releases, to the satisfaction of the [Technical Steering Committee](./governance-charter.md#technical-steering-committee-tsc).

 | Requirement                                    | Recommended solution(s)                                                                                                                   | Notes                                                       |
 | ---------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------- |